Why Are Mental Health Professionals Called Shrinks?

 It was believed that these people’s brains were too small for their bodies.
 This could perhaps be where people got the term ‘shrink’ from as shrinking violets was a fairly common phrase by this point.

 In 1898, Sigmund Freud published his book The Interpretation of Dreams.
-In it, he discussed dreams and how they reflected unconscious desires and fears.
+In it, he discussed dreams and how they reflected unconscious desires and fears which may guide readers on preparing for therapy sessions that may include dream interpretation.

 He referred to the interpretation of dreams as being like shrinking a person’s brain, much like how a mental health expert may interpret someone’s mental health and ‘shrink’ it.